iightbulb/birthday-wisher/README.md

 # birthday-wisher
- send an email to friends on their birthdays
+ sends an email to friends on their birthdays